mrCleo/CisBenchmark/README.md

 bash
 Copy code
 ./cis_compliance_checker.sh
-License
-This project is licensed under the MIT License.

 Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.

 Acknowledgements
 This script was inspired by the CIS Benchmark and aims to automate the compliance checking process.
-Special thanks to contributors who have helped improve this scrip